skybet/jirar/README.md

 # Summary

-This project creates some pictures based on jira data.
+This project creates some pictures based on jira data and uploads the resulting html report to confluence.
 These should allow squads to gain some insight into their development cycle.
-Hopefully provoking some discussions on improving the flow of work.
+Hopefully provoking discussions on improving the flow of work.

 # Usage